buse-tas/Gpt-from-scratch/README.md

-# From N-grams to Transformers: Language Modeling on Shakespeare
+# From N-grams to Transformers

 Building GPT from Scratch
 Universität Osnabrück — Institute of Cognitive Science